-- Eggs from the wild are taken for artificial incubation and later population reinforcement from - broods in emergency situations, mainly by farming measures, - clutches without chance of success (e. g. near fox dens or ravens' nests), - clutches in the early vegetation period because of high predation pressure in this time (nest survival nearly zero according to monitoring data). - Taking the eggs strictly follows a system of decision criteria in each case. - The hatchery and rearing centre is part of the Brandenburg State Bird Conservation Centre in Buckow/ Nennhausen. - Hatched chicks are hand-reared and released into the wild in summer/autumn (both in the states of Brandenburg and Saxony-Anhalt). - The whole reinforcement programme is carried out by 10 persons (seasonal).
+- The measures in practice are not really "captive breeding" with a captive breeding stock. - Instead, eggs from the wild are taken for artificial incubation and later population reinforcement from - o broods in emergency situations, mainly by farming measures, - o clutches without chance of success (e. g. near fox dens or ravens' nests), - o clutches in the early vegetation period because of high predation pressure in this time (nest survival nearly zero according to monitoring data). - o clutches on unsuitable land or in unsuitable agricultural crops (maize). - Taking the eggs strictly follows a system of decision criteria in each case. - The hatchery and rearing centre is part of the Brandenburg State Bird Conservation Centre in Buckow/ Nennhausen. - Hatched chicks are hand-reared and released into the wild in summer/autumn (both in the states of Brandenburg and Saxony-Anhalt).
+As well, the re-introduction in the SPA "Zerbster Land" is basing on the release of hand-reared and released birds. - The whole reinforcement programme is carried out by 10 persons (seasonal).